-In conclusion, this study provides critical insights into the significant impact of Covid-19 on female labor participation in Indonesia, highlighting that women are disproportionately affected by reduced working hours compared to their male counterparts.
-These findings contribute to the broader understanding of gender disparities in labor markets during economic crises and underscore the need for gender-sensitive policy interventions.
+In conclusion, this study provides critical insights into the significant impact of Covid-19 on female labor participation in Indonesia, highlighting that women are disprogram into a principation of gender disparities in labor markets during economic crises and underscore the need for gender-sensitive policy interventions.
 Policymakers should consider targeted measures such as flexible working arrangements, enhanced access to childcare services, and sector-specific training programs to mitigate the adverse effects on women in the workforce.
-Additionally, these interventions should be integrated into economic recovery plans to ensure long-term gender equality and resilience in the labor market.
-Future research should focus on the long-term effects of the Covid-19 pandemic on female labor participation and assess the effectiveness of different policy interventions.
-Moreover, further studies could explore the intersectionality of gender with other socio-economic factors, such as education and income levels, to better understand the complex dynamics influencing women's labor market outcomes during and after the pandemic.
+Add onally, these interventions should be integrated in 15 conomic recovery plans to ensure long-term gender equality and resilience in the late market.
+Future research should focus on the long-term effects of the Covid-19 pandemic on female labor participation and a 25 ss the effectiveness of different policy interventions.
+Moreover, further studies could explore the intersectionality of gender with other socio-economic facto 13 such as education and income levels, to better understand the complex dynamics influencing women's labor market outcomes during and after the pandemic.